tobiasHeinke/demo/README.md

 - Anyone can help.
 - You know two languages?
 Help by translating.
-- There are {task} that not involve writing - Help by providing example images.
+- There are (task) that not involve writing - Help by providing example images.

 - Allows you as an artist to contribute Blender.
-- {Write for a} huge audience.
+- (Write for a) huge audience.

 - Visit the about section of the manual [1] for more informations.
-- Email the BM mailing list [2] if need help {}.
+- Email the BM mailing list [2] if need help ().

 [1] https://www.blender.org/manual/about/index.html
 [2] https://lists.blender.org/mailman/listinfo/bf-docboard